KorAP/Krill/Readme.md

 # Krill

-Corpus Retrieval Index looking up with Lucene
+A Corpus Retrieval Index using Lucene for Look-Ups

 ## Synopsis